gary-bains/apple-health-data-analysis/README.md

 # Apple Health Data Analysis

-This project aims to use the Apple Health data from the Apple watch and Withings smart scale to do analysie how the health markers change quantatively based on my ditery changes
+This project aims to use the Apple Health data from the Apple watch and Withings smart scale to do analysis how the health markers change quantitively based on my dietary changes

 ## Overview
 * Apple Health on an iPhone is a teasuretrove of data especially if pared with devices like Apple Watch and smart scale